marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 How much do YouTube ads cost per view when targeting a specific city?

 City-level targeting typically runs $0.01-0.05 per view on skippable in-stream ads, depending on the market.
 Major cities like New York, LA, and Chicago tend to cost more ($0.03-0.06) because advertiser competition is higher.
 Smaller markets often come in below $0.02 per view.
-For tour prep purposes, focus on cost per engaged view (30+ seconds watched) rather than raw view cost — that's the number that correlates to actual fan acquisition.
+For tour prep purposes, focus on cost per engaged view (30 seconds or more watched) rather than raw view cost -- that is the number that correlates to actual fan acquisition.

 Do I need a large subscriber count for YouTube geo-targeted ads to work?

-No. YouTube ads are paid placements — your subscriber count has no effect on ad delivery.
+No. YouTube ads are paid placements -- your subscriber count has no effect on ad delivery.
 A channel with 500 subscribers can run the same geo-targeted campaign as a channel with 500,000 subscribers.
 Your creative quality and targeting settings are what determine performance, not your existing audience size.
-Many artists use geo-targeted YouTube ads specifically because they're building from scratch in new markets where their organic reach is zero.
+Many artists use geo-targeted YouTube ads specifically because they are building from scratch in new markets where their organic reach is zero.

 Start Seeding Before You Book the Dates

-The artists who are selling out club shows in 2026 aren't the ones with the most followers — they're the ones who show up in each city as a known quantity.
-Geo-targeted YouTube ads are how you become that artist in markets you've never played.
+The artists who are selling out club shows in 2026 are not the ones with the most followers -- they are the ones who show up in each city as a known quantity.
+Geo-targeted YouTube ads are how you become that artist in markets you have never played.

-Start with two or three cities you're considering for your next run.
-Run four weeks of ads at $10-15/day.
+Start with two or three cities you are considering for your next run.
+Run four weeks of ads at $10-15 per day.
 Watch the Spotify numbers.
 Then make your booking decisions based on data instead of hope.

 Build the room before you book the room.